 Texas A&M University Website

-MAX, the second largest bois d’arc tree in Texas, has the unique distinction (bestowed by the National Forests Famous and Historic Trees) as the only one honored by an annual celebration, The Bois d’Arc Bash, during the weekend closest to September 25, the day we were incorporated as a city.
+MAX, the second largest bois d’arc tree in Texas, has the unique distinction (bestowed by the National Forests Famous and Historic Trees) as the only one honored by an annual celebration, The Bois d’Arc Bash, during the weekend closest to September 25, the day Commerce was incorporated as a city.